Marta10111/HTML-CSS-First-Project/README.md

 - The image in header,about us and service section was taken from [Pexels](https://www.pexels.com/)
 - The image for thank you page was taken only for educational purpose from [cutewallpaper](https://cutewallpaper.org/21/zen-wallpaper-hd/view-page-21.html)
 - Icon for About Us in Home page was taken from [Fontawsome](https://fontawesome.com/)
+- Instructions on how to upload images to README.md file was taken for educational purpose only from <a href="https://www.youtube.com/watch?v=nvPOUdz5PL4&t=146s&ab_channel=DanShahin>" rel="nofollow"> Specific YouTube Tutorial</a>